teodorduevski/teodorduevski.github.io/_pages/publications.md

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4641071" style="font-size: 18px; color: blue; text-decoration: underline;"><strong>ESG Incidents and Fundraising in Private Equity</strong></a><br>
 (with Chhavi Rastogi and Tianhao Yao)

-*Main Presentations*: Inquire Europe Fall Seminar (scheduled), 3th Oxford Sustainable Private Market Conference (scheduled), HEC-HKUST Sustainable Finance Seminar Series (scheduled), GRASFI (scheduled), 7th Annual Private Markets Research Conference, International Risk Forum.
+*Main Presentations*: Law and Finance of Private Equity and Venture Capital, EFA, MFA, Singapore Private Equity Research Symposium, Inquire Europe Fall Seminar , 3th Oxford Sustainable Private Market Conference , HEC-HKUST Sustainable Finance Seminar Series , GRASFI, 7th Annual Private Markets Research Conference, International Risk Forum.

-*Abstract*: We present novel evidence on how environmental and social (E&S) incidents affect the capital raising ability of Private Equity (PE) firms.
-Using a sample of global buyout investments, we find that PE firms experiencing E&S incidents in their portfolio companies are less likely to raise a subsequent fund and the subsequent funds are smaller.
-The relative size of subsequent funds is 9%-12% smaller for PE firms experiencing above-median number of E&S incidents.
-The decrease in capital commitment does not seem to be related to fund performance, instead it is driven by E&S concerns of limited partners (LPs).
-LPs trade off their E&S concerns with cost of divestment and as a result the impact of E&S incidents is weaker for high reputation PE firms.
-PE firms relying on E&S-concerned LPs in turn engage with their portfolio companies to manage E&S risk.
-The threat of “exit” by E&S concerned investors incentivizes PE firms to exert “voice”.
+*Abstract*: We present novel evidence on how environmental and social (E&S) incidents affect the capital-raising ability of Private Equity (PE) firms.
+PE firms with E&S incidents in portfolio companies are less likely to fundraise and raise smaller subsequent funds.
+The decrease in capital commitment does not seem related to fund performance; instead, it is driven by E&S concerns of relationship limited partners (LPs).
+LPs trade off E&S concerns with financial cost of breaking relationships, implying a weaker impact on large, top-performing PE firms.
+The threat of “exit” by E&S-concerned investors incentivizes PE firms to exert “voice” and mitigate negative E&S externalities.